-The CMM programme consists of 120 ECTS at the Master's level, of which 75 ECTS are earned from courses and 45 ECTS come in the form of a thesis.
+The CMM program consists of 120 ECTS at the Master's level, of which 75 ECTS are earned from courses and 45 ECTS come in the form of a thesis.
 All courses are taught in succession and the terms/semesters are therefore not clearly marked.
-The programme begins in the autumn term with core courses, and in the spring and summer terms elective courses are on offer.
-Cf. Course Schedule.
+The program begins in the autumn term with core courses, and in the spring and summer terms, elective courses are on offer.
+Course Schedule.

 Students are permitted to take elective courses at other universities, with prior approval of the Master's Programme Committee.

-Length of programme
+Length of program

 Students graduate from the University of Akureyri with an MRM degree (Master of Resource Management), with coastal and marine management as a specialty.